BarbosSergiu/Monitorizare_meteorologica/readme.md

 This app uses the openweather api.

-This is app is property of MTA
+This app is property of MTA